discretenewyork/discrete-ui/README.md

 When making changes, you have to build the project & then re-install in whatever project you are using it in.

-Install the package with npm by pointing directly to the package path:
+Build the package first, then install in your project by pointing to the built package path:

+    $ cd /path/to/discrete-ui/
+    $ npm run build
+    $ cd /path/to/myProject
-    $ npm i --save path/to/discrete-ui
+    $ npm i --save /path/to/discrete-ui

 The SVG sprite is extracted from the rest of the bundle, but in usage the relative path to the SVG file is in the module directory, not that of the application build.